DevExpress/testcafe-examples/examples/pass-parameters-to-tests/README.md

 **Test Code**: [index.js](index.js)

-This example demonstrates how to pass parameters to TestCafe tests from the following sources:
+This example demonstrates how to pass parameters to TestCafe tests.
+The parameter values can be obtained from the following sources:

 * a JSON configuration file
 * a JavaScript object